gammapy/gammapy-meetings/coding-sprints/2020-03-Milano/README.md

 # Gammapy Coding Sprint, March 2020, Milano

+**Cancelled:** because of a recent abrupt rise of Covid-19 (“Coronavirus”) infections in the region around Milano (https://www.ecdc.europa.eu/en/news-events/ecdc-statement-rapid-increase-covid-19-cases-italy) and travelling restrictions imposed by CNRS and Max Planck Society the coding sprint was cancelled.
+Instead a "Gammapy co-working week" is organised.

 * Start: Monday, March 2nd, 2020 at 2 pm
 * End: Friday, March 6th, 2020 at noon
 * Location: "Consiglio Nazionale delle Ricerche", Via A. Corti, 12, Milano (https://www.iasf-milano.inaf.it/)